xuankimtran/docs-1/pages/katalon-studio/docs/detect_elements_xpath.md

     </tbody>
 </table>

-For more information on XPath axes, refer to W3school documentation: [XPath Axes](https://www.w3schools.com/xml/xpath_axes.asp).
+For more information on XPath axes, refer to the W3school documentation: [XPath Axes](https://www.w3schools.com/xml/xpath_axes.asp).

 > To learn how to find object locators in Katalon Studio, see [Spy Web Utility](http://docs.katalon.com/pages/viewpage.action?pageId=5117668).